ray-project/ray/doc/source/ray-air/tuner.rst

 .. note::
     ``num_samples = 2`` here will be applied to the whole suite of grid search.
 In other words, we will generate 4 trials.

+For a more end-to-end example, checkout "analyze_tuning_results" example.

 Inspect result
 --------------